DecipherNow/releaser/README.md

 The github functionality is a simple wrapper around a github SDK to create releases, tag commits, and upload release assets.

+> Note: the github sub-command relies on the current working directory for repository information.
+Ensure that the final folder in the path where releaser is running matches the remote repository name.
+For example, for a remote repository of `releaser` the current working directory should be of the form `.../.../releaser`.

 ### Docker
 The docker functionality is a simple wrapper around a docker SDK to take a source image, tag it with major, major.minor, and major.minor.patch tags, and then to push up to dockerhub.